SPIN-Lab includes a wide range of equipment to study and manipulate spins.

 Complementing the current NMR facility, the Magic Angle Spinning (MAS) probe for solid state NMR can explore totally amorphous, crystalline or anisotropic materials to provide unique structural information at an atomic-scale resolution.

 This tool can study any system with unpaired electrons by applying a magnetic field to separate the spins.
-We will acquire a 9 GHz/0.3 T (X-band) spectrometer that can operate in CW and pulsed mode.
+We have a 9 GHz/0.3 T (X-band) Bruker E500 spectrometer that operates in CW mode, with possibility to measure down to temperatures of 2K.